 Leslie Kemmett, North Dakota

 A. Odin’s predatory tendencies towards a target such as a calf were probably imbued in his “personality” prior to the incident you described.
 These predatory inclinations probably have a genetic basis but probably also to some extent are influenced by his past experience or lack thereof towards calves.
-The fact that he has now “tasted blood” probably was a reinforcing event for this dog making a similar reoccurrence likely if he ever gets access to a calf again.
+The fact that he has now “tasted blood” probably was a reinforcing event for this dog making a re-occurrence likely if he ever gets access to a calf again.
 However, note that it literally was not his taste of blood but rather his engagement in the predatory act which was self-reinforcing.
-An incident like this was likely to eventually occur given the nature of your dog in the circumstances in which the incident happened.
+An incident like this was likely given the nature of your Rottweiler and the circumstances in which the incident happened.

 Fortunately, these tendencies have little to do with attacks on humans, particularly in a territorial sense.
 Many Rottweilers have strong territory tendencies but motivationally speaking these tendencies are independent of the tendencies to display behaviors driven by the dog’s predatory inclinations.
 This applies to adult humans, however.
 Children should be viewed differently: you need to exercise caution about kids the size calves moving in his vicinity.
 He might mistake them as a potential prey object.

 The use of a shock collar at the proper intensity will likely serve as a deterrent provided it is properly used at the correct intensity and with the correct timing.
 This is not a permanent solution, however.
 A shock collar should be combined with counter-conditioning techniques.

 Drugs are also not a solution.
 Nor is obedience training.
 Alternatively, you may have a chance of lessening his predatory tendencies, and for that matter possibly your Rottweiler’s tendencies to attack human if you thoroughly habituated him to the presence of calves .
 You could try either tethering him on a long leash in their presence or putting him in a nearby pen, making sure that there is no possible way for him to escape.